Quantum randomness certification with untrusted measurements and few probe states: Effect of amplitude estimation errors

 Intuitively, if actual probe states are more distinguishable than assumed, Eve can cheat.
 Indeed, if the probe states are perfectly distinguishable, Eve can cheat by first identifying the state and then outputting according to any local probability distribution she likes.
 The constraints (in the SDP) that the observed distributions must be reproduced do not then constrain her measurement in the generation rounds in any way, and there is no randomness relative to Eve.

 In \figref{fig.wrongalphaHmin}, we investigate the effect of the discrepancy between the assumed and true probe-state amplitudes.
-We fix the values of the true amplitudes that enter in the distributions $p^\gamma(k|\alpha)$ which appear on the right-hand side of the SDP constraints in \eqref{eq.SDPprimal}.
-We then vary the assumed amplitudes which enter on the left-hand side of the same constraints.
+We fix the values of the true amplitudes that enter in the distributions $p^\gamma(k|\alpha)$, and vary the assumed amplitudes.
 We take all the amplitudes to be off by the same factor, i.e.\ we take $\alpha_i^\text{assumed} = r \alpha_i^\text{true}$ for all $i$ and vary $r$.
-The plot shows the min-entropy as computed via the SDP vs.\ the scaling factor.
+The plot shows the von Neumann entropy as computed via the SDP vs.\ the scaling factor.

 We see that, as expected based on the intuition above, overestimation of the amplitudes leads to underestimation of the entropy.
 In this regime, the protocol is thus still secure, but sub-optimal.
 Underestimating the amplitudes, however, leads to an overestimation of the entropy, compromising security.
 Hence, to ensure that amplitude estimation uncertainty does not lead to security holes, one should pick assumed values for the SDP which err to the side of larger values with respect to the estimation.